Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 Where to get it

-Russian nationals do not obtain a CNI at the Russian Embassy in Seoul in the same way that US or Filipino nationals do.
-Instead, the required document is the single-status certificate (справка о семейном положении), issued by a local civil registry office called a ЗАГС (загс) inside Russia.
+Russian nationals do not get a CNI at the Russian Embassy in Seoul the same way that US or Filipino nationals do.
+The required document is the single-status certificate (справка о семейном положении), issued by a local civil registry office called a ЗАГС (загс) inside Russia.

-If you are a Russian national living in Korea, you typically need to either travel back to Russia to obtain the certificate from your local ЗАГС, or have a family member in Russia request it on your behalf.
-Contact your local ЗАГС or the Russian Embassy in Seoul directly to confirm current procedures for obtaining the document remotely.
+If you are a Russian national living in Korea, you typically need to either travel back to Russia to get the certificate from your local ЗАГС, or have a family member in Russia request it on your behalf.
+Contact your local ЗАГС or the Russian Embassy in Seoul directly to confirm current procedures for getting the document remotely.

 The certificate must then be apostilled in Russia before it can be used at a Korean district office.
-Russia has been a Hague Apostille Convention member since 1992.
+Russia has been a Hague Apostille Convention member with the Convention in force since May 31, 1992.
 The apostille authority in Russia is the regional justice department or court that has jurisdiction over the document-issuing ЗАГС.

 For the alternative route: if you have already registered the marriage in Russia through a Russian ЗАГС before coming to Korea, you can use the Russian marriage certificate (authenticated by Russian authorities) to register that marriage in Korea under Path C. See the marriage registration guide for Path C details.